 To be admitted to a graduate program, an applicant must have completed a bachelor's degree at an accredited college or university.
 Although an undergraduate major in mathematics is not required, an applicant should have mastered material roughly equivalent to that required of an undergraduate mathematics major at The University of Georgia.
 If you wish to enter the M.A. or Ph.D. program, you should have had at least a semester of advanced calculus; further courses at the junior/senior level in two or more of the following mathematical fields are also desirable: set theory, algebra, topology, numerical analysis, applied mathematics, probability, statistics, and computer science.
 Students with strong records in less comprehensive programs will be considered for admission but should expect to spend their first few semesters in graduate school completing their undergraduate preparation in mathematics.
-Graduate School Admissions Webpage Application FAQ (Frequently Asked Questions) Financial Aid Being a Graduate Student Living in Athens How to Apply UGA Graduate School Recruitment Video This is an embedded Microsoft Office presentation, powered by Office.
+Graduate School Admissions Webpage Application FAQ (Frequently Asked Questions) Financial Aid Being a Graduate Student Living in Athens Scroll down this page to see where our current graduate students have traveled to learn more about Math How to Apply UGA Graduate School Recruitment Video This is an embedded Microsoft Office presentation, powered by Office.